Top of the pageActionset

 Some electric devices have a strong electromagnetic field.
 This field can keep your ICD from working right for a short time.
 These devices are in your home, garage, workplace, and hospital.

-Check with your doctor or the manufacturer of your ICD.
-They can give you a full list of what is safe, what you need to avoid, and what you need to keep a short distance away from your ICD.
+Your doctor or the manufacturer of your ICD can give you a full list of what you need to avoid and what you need to keep a short distance away from your ICD.

 Here are some examples.

 Avoid devices with strong electromagnetic fields, such as:

 Keep your ICD at least 0.6 m (2 ft) away from:

 Keep your ICD at least 30 cm (12 in.) away from: